SV-ROS/intro_to_ros/README.md

   cd ~/catkin_ws/src
   git clone https://github.com/SV-ROS/intro_to_ros.git
   ```
-  do a catkin_make on the workspace
+  do a catkin_make on the workspace (on both computers)

   ```
   roscd